-By raising funds in the United States, American Friends supports the full range of activities of Les Arts Florissants, including international and U.S. tours, concerts, recitals, recordings, events such as the Dans les Jardins de William Christie festival held annually in the Vendée region of France, and the development of a permanent artistic venue in the Vendée.
-The American Friends also help to provide training and education through various initiatives — including the biannual Jardin des Voix program for young singers and the partnership with The Juilliard School in New York ― to preserve and disseminate European music of the 17th and 18th centuries.
+By raising funds in the United States, the American Friends of Les Arts Florissants supports the full range of activities of Les Arts Florissants, including international and U.S. tours, concerts, recitals, recordings, events such as the Dans les Jardins de William Christie festival held annually in the Vendée region of France, and the development of a permanent artistic venue in the Vendée.
+The American Friends also help to provide training and education through various initiatives — including the annual Jardin des Voix program for young singers and the partnership with The Juilliard School in New York ― to preserve and disseminate European music of the 17th and 18th centuries.

 Based in France, the internationally acclaimed Baroque vocal and instrumental ensemble Les Arts Florissants was founded in 1979 by Franco-American conductor William Christie.
 Under Christie’s extraordinary leadership and unparalleled artistic vision, Les Arts Florissants has played a pioneering role in rediscovering and reenergizing France’s Baroque repertoire, developing new French and American talent, and bringing exciting and fresh musical performances to a wide range of audiences on both sides of the Atlantic.

 > The Ensemble has pioneered, researched, presented and expanded the audience for French Baroque music through more than 2,700 concerts, recitals and fully staged opera performances over 40 years.
 171 of these have taken place in the United States, including nearly 100 at the Brooklyn Academy of Music and Lincoln Center.

 > The Ensemble takes its name from the short opera by Marc-Antoine Charpentier, Les Arts Florissants (The flourishing Arts).